 - Count the number of your fingers, from the pinky to the imaginary line.
 For example, if your index finger matches the line, you have four fingers worth of space to fill with the collar.

 Following the manufacturer's guidelines, find the appropriate measurement tool on the collar itself.
 It may be line-etched in the plastic or a post.
 Place your fingers in the specified space to determine how to select the right collar, or adjust the size of the collar so it fills the space appropriately.

 Fitting the cervical collar

 Placing the cervical collar on the patient should be accurate and precise.
 Often, the chin section of the collar is placed in the correct position first, with the rest of the collar carefully wrapped around the neck and affixed with hook-and-loop fasteners.
 Once secured, the collar should be snug enough to keep your patient from nodding his head downward, but not so tight as to keep him from opening his mouth.
 Adjust the collar as necessary until it fits correctly; if it is the wrong size, replace it immediately.

 Stabilizing the cervical spine

-Throughout this discussion, you may have realized that the collar only really controls the flex motion of the cervical spine.
-This is because that cervical collar is always used in conjunction with some type of head immobilizing device and a long back board.
-The rotational movement is restricted with the head immobilizer, and extension movements are restricted with the back board.
+Throughout this discussion, you may have realized that the collar only really controls the flexion motion of the cervical spine.
+The rotational movement, if indicated by local spinal immobilization protocol, is restricted with the head immobilizer, and extension movements are restricted with the back board.
 To prevent hyperextension of the head and neck, padding between the occiput and the board must be used in the vast majority of patients who are immobilized.